hevnly/hhg/source/posts/2015-10-02-nts-radio-part-1.md

 ---
-title: "the online station making radio relevant again : part 1"
-subTitle: "hevnly meets nts founder femi adeyemi"
+title: "femi adeyemi"
+subTitle: "part 1 - hhg talks to nts founder femi adeyemi who' online station is making radio waves across the globe "
 readingTime: 3min
-heroImage: nts-radio-part-1-hero.jpg
+heroImage: femi-hero.jpg.jpg
 date: 2015-10-02
 slug: nts-radio-part-1
-tags: radio, music, audio
+tags: radio, music, audio, london, dalston
 category: people
 editionName: music
 editionNumber: 3
-featureNumber: 1
-publish: true
 ---

 wander aimlessly down kingsland road, amidst dalston's perpetual hustle and bustle, seemingly engulfed in the cacophony of ridley road market and the never-ending stream of double deckers, and it's easy to miss the turn-off to gillett square. a granite-paved courtyard a mere stumble from the high street, this intimate opening in the heart of east london's concrete jungle occupies a patch of relative tranquility and pedestrianized space.